benjaminbrown038/Tensorflow-CNN-Comparisons/README.md

-Tensorflow-CNN-Comparisons is a repo dedicated to testing different paramters in Tensorflow.
+Tensorflow-CNN-Comparisons is a repo dedicated to testing different optimizers on the same data and same model architecture in Tensorflow.

 # Dependencies